 Practical Strategies that may enhance Feelings of Gratitude

-- Thinking about Someone for whom you are Grateful
+- Thinking about Someone for whom we are Grateful

 - Journaling about things for which to be Grateful

-- Writing/sending a Letter to someone for whom you are Grateful
+- Writing/sending a Letter to someone for whom we are Grateful

 - Meditating on Gratitude ( Be Present with Awareness)

-- Undertaking the “Count Your Blessings” exercise (at the end of the Week, writing down three things for which you were Grateful)
+- Undertaking the “Count our Blessings” exercise (at the end of the Week, writing down three things for which you were Grateful)

 - Practicing saying “Thank You”, “ I am Grateful for” in a Sincere and Meaningful way as a Mantra.

 - Practicing Ho’Oponopono an Ancient Mantra (Hawaiian Healing Ritual) and a Powerful Tool that can be used to Clear Old Energies and Old Ways of Thinking and Being.
-This Ancient Practice has been Translated and Developed into a Simple form so that Everyone can begin using it to bring yourself into a higher Vibrational State.
+This Ancient Practice has been Translated and Developed into a Simple form so that Everyone can begin using it to bring ourselves into a higher Vibrational State.
 This Mantra can be Practiced repeating “Thank you” “I Love you” “I am Sorry” “Please Forgive Me”.
-(I will write more about Ho’Oponopono Practice in the next Posts.
-Keep Connected)

 Thank You for Reading 🙂